kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 <iframe width="800" height="500" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=world_index%20%3D%201%0Aprint%28%22Hello%20World%20no.%20%22,%20world_index%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

-When you click "next" for the first time, Python interpreter will execute the first line `world_index = 1`.
-The effect of this execution  was not apparent as there is no output produced.
-However, Python Tutor displays that there are three things happening in the **Global frame** which is the memory environment used by Python to execute the code.
+When you click "next" for the first time, the Python interpreter will execute the first line `world_index = 1`.
+The effect of this execution is not apparent as there is no output produced.
+However, Python Tutor displays that there are three things happening in the **Global frame**, which is the memory environment used by Python to execute the code.
-- a label or a name called `world_index` was created
+- a label or a name called `world_index` is created
-- an `int` literal was created with the value `1`.
+- an `int` literal is created with the value `1`
-- the name `world_index` was binded with the literal data `1`.
+- the name `world_index` is bound with the literal data `1`

-When you click the "next" button the second time, Python interpreter executes the `print()` statement and displays the text into the standard output.
-Note that in displaying this output, Python interpreter encounters a **name** called `world_index`.
-Python interpreter then tries to find what is the meaning of this name.
-Python could not find it in any of its built-in keywords and functions and, therefore, check whether `world_index` is **defined** in the *global frame*.
-When Python interpreter finds the name `world_index` in the global frame and recognize that it is a variable, it evaluates its value, which is `1`.
-Thus, the above code is evaluated similar to the following code.
+When you click the "next" button the second time, the Python interpreter executes the `print()` statement and displays the text to the standard output.
+Note that in displaying this output, the Python interpreter encounters a **name** called `world_index`.
+The Python interpreter then tries to find the meaning of this name.
+Python cannot find it in any of its built-in keywords and functions and, therefore, checks whether `world_index` is **defined** in the *global frame*.
+When the Python interpreter finds the name `world_index` in the global frame and recognizes that it is a variable, it evaluates its value, which is `1`.
+Thus, the above code is evaluated similarly to the following code.

 ```python
 print("Hello World no. ", 1)